 The circumstances of those involved in a disciplinary or grievance procedure may be affected by the pandemic.
 Employers need to consider how to proceed in a fair and reasonable way.
 They should do this in consultation with those involved in the procedure.

 Deciding if a disciplinary or grievance procedure should go ahead

 The Acas Code of Practice on disciplinary and grievance procedures means that disciplinary and grievance procedures must always be fair and reasonable.

-During the COVID-19 pandemic, they must also be carried out in a way that follows public health guidelines around social distancing and the closure or phased re-opening of certain workplaces.
+During the COVID-19 pandemic, they must also be carried out in a way that follows public health guidelines.

 It may be helpful for employers to consider their overall policy on how they handle disciplinary and grievance procedures during the pandemic.
 Many organisations and employees will be facing additional pressures and there may be practical challenges to holding meetings.
 But procedures must still be taken forward without unreasonable delay.

 Employers should try to find a safe, fair and reasonable way to go ahead with procedures.
 If this is not possible, they should consider if it might be fair to suspend a procedure.

 If an employer's disciplinary or grievance procedures were previously agreed with a trade union, the employer should talk to a union representative about whether it might be appropriate to make any temporary changes.